safugl/embanded/README.md

 <img title="simulated_data" alt="simulated_data" src="./examples/python/example_sklearn_02.png">

 ### 4.2.
 Simulation example with Python
 This example uses a synthetic dataset created by [5] for scikit-learn.
 An EM-banded model is fit to the data.
 Separate regularization hyperparameters are declared to each predictor.
-The figure below has been modified from the tutorial described by [5].
+The figure below has been modified from the tutorial found [here](https://scikit-learn.org/stable/auto_examples/linear_model/plot_ard.html#sphx-glr-auto-examples-linear-model-plot-ard-py).
 It now also includes weights estimated by two EM-banded estimators.
 The modified script is available [here](examples/python/example_sklearn_01.py).

 <img title="sklearn-tutorial" alt="sklearn-tutorial data" src="./examples/python/example_sklearn_01.png">

 ### 4.3.
+Simulation example with Python
+The examples found [here](examples/python/grouplasso) show results from analyses where EM-banded models are fit to simulations developed by [10].

+### 4.4.
 EEG encoding example with Matlab
 This example illustrates how to use the model for estimating temporal response functions from electroencephalography (EEG) data.
 The data used for this example is publicly available and was originally described in [4].
 The example imports epoched EEG data and envelope features and fits regression models to data from each participant.
 The scripts relies on a [function](matlab/functions/timelag.m) for augmenting the stimulus feature with multiple time lags.
 The script is available [here](examples/matlab/example_eeg_encoding.m).

-### 4.4.
+### 4.5.
 Decoding example using synthetic data with Matlab
 This example uses a synthetic data set to fit a decoding model.
 The example simulates an envelope and multi-channel response data that contains a mixed version of the envelope.
 The script fits two different EM-banded decoding models and one Ridge decoding model.
 The models are used to predict held-out data.
 The scripts relies on a [function](matlab/functions/timelag.m) for augmenting the responses with multiple time lags.
 The script is available [here](examples/matlab/example_simulation_decoding.m).

 ## 5. References